oyve/weather-formulas/README.md

 For support, please [open an issue](https://github.com/oyve/weather-formulas/issues/new) in the GitHub repository.

 ## Disclaimer
-This library is intended for educational and reference purposes only.
-While every effort has been made to ensure the accuracy of the formulas, results may be affected by floating point errors, edge cases, or incorrect usage.
-Do not use this library for safety-critical, life-critical, or mission-critical applications without independent verification.
-Always validate results against trusted sources and report any issues or inaccuracies.
+While the formulas are implemented with care, results may vary due to floating point errors, edge cases, or incorrect usage.
+Please verify results and report any issues or inaccuracies.